103 Energy Management with IoT

 • Energy management aligns with national and international goals for energy conservation and sustainability.

-• Companies that implement energy management practices can differentiate themselves as environmentally responsible.
+• Companies that implement energy management practices can reduce their environmental impact.

-• By optimizing energy use and exploring renewable options, businesses and individuals can mitigate the impact of energy price volatility.
+• businesses and individuals can mitigate the impact of energy price volatility.

 • Reducing energy consumption and emissions contributes to cleaner air and water.